Dre Campbell Farm

 2. Address Leaks and Moisture Issues Around Your Property

 Darkling beetles need water to survive.
-Therefore, eliminate any standing water or excess moisture around foundations, basements, crawlspaces, attics, etc.
+Therefore, eliminate standing water or excess moisture around foundations, basements, crawlspaces, attics, etc.

-Be proactive and address any leaks and moisture issues to remove darkling beetles’ sustenance and shelter.
+Be proactive and address leaks and moisture issues to remove darkling beetles’ sustenance and shelter.
 A dry environment is hostile to these pests.

 3. Diatomaceous Earth